haydenrear/spec-kit/templates/commands/specify.md

 5. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.

+6. Write the feature files based on Acceptance Criteria to test_graph - in test_graph/src/test/resources/features/{name} - see test_graph/instructions.md and test_graph/instructions-features.md for how to adopt.

-6. **Specification Quality Validation**: After writing the initial spec, validate it against quality criteria:
+7. **Specification Quality Validation**: After writing the initial spec, validate it against quality criteria:

    a. **Create Spec Quality Checklist**: Generate a checklist file at `FEATURE_DIR/checklists/requirements.md` using the checklist template structure with these validation items: